Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *Logical deducibility*: when a deduction follows all of the rules
 - *Logical consequence*: when a claim preserves truth (a true premise never leads to a false conclusion)
 - Transitions between sentences in the language of thought can be viewed either syntactically or semantically, either in terms of formal relations holding between physical symbol structures or in terms of semantic relations holding between states that represent the world.
-- E.g. of a syntactic transition, the word “cat” refers to a fluffy cute animal, but now I change it so that the word “cat” also refers to that fluffy cute animal.
+- E.g. of a syntactic transition, the word "cat" refers to a fluffy cute animal, but now I change it so that the word "cat" also refers to that fluffy cute animal.
-- E.g. of semantic transition, the word “cat” refers to a fluffy cute animal, but now I change it so that the word “cat” also refers to that yellow, curved fruit.
+- E.g. of semantic transition, the word "cat" refers to a fluffy cute animal, but now I change it so that the word "cat" also refers to that yellow, curved fruit.
 ![Figure 6.3]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure6-3.png" | absolute_url }})

 **6.3 The Chinese room argument**